RaihanMahtab/Dan-Jurafsky--Chris-Manning--NLP/02-Autocorrect/README.md

 - **`score(sentence)`**:

   This method takes a list of strings as argument and returns the log-probability of the sentence according to the following formula:
+  We have also multiplied by 0.4 for the first case where we are considering bi gram

   ![](http://www.mediafire.com/convkey/e988/4bf39ajrpazcbwozg.jpg)

 >